fdilke/bewl/notes/for-sussex.md

 common operations such as product and exponent.

-Most of the required optimizations don't break any abstract layers and have been harmlessly packed away into 'driver extensions' for specific topoi.
+Most of the required optimizations don't break any abstract layers and have been neatly packed away into 'driver extensions' for specific topoi.

 ---